Real-hackbard/CSV-Editor/README.md

 <br>
 <br>

+Multiple-document interface (MDI) is a [graphical user interface](https://en.wikipedia.org/wiki/Graphical_user_interface) in which multiple windows reside under a single parent window.
+Such systems often allow child windows to embed other windows inside them as well, creating complex [nested hierarchies](https://en.wikipedia.org/wiki/Hierarchy#Nested_hierarchy).
+This contrasts with single-document interfaces (SDI) where all windows are independent of each other.

 # :speech_balloon: Viewer

 CSV can be informally described as [plain text](https://en.wikipedia.org/wiki/Plain_text) data consisting of one record per line, where each line has the same sequence of fields separated by a comma.
 For a simple example: